jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-commands-ref.md

 All of the manual pages are [here](https://slurm.schedmd.com/archive/slurm-22.05.9/man_index.html), including those for the configuration files found in /etc/slurm/

 ### Submitting Jobs

-* [salloc](https://slurm.schedmd.com/archive/slurm-22.05.9/salloc.html): request an interactive job allocation
+* [salloc](https://slurm.schedmd.com/archive/slurm-22.05.9/salloc.html): request an interactive job allocation (doesn't start any processes anywhere)
-* [sbatch](https://slurm.schedmd.com/archive/slurm-22.05.9/sbatch.html): submit a batch script to Slurm
+* [sbatch](https://slurm.schedmd.com/archive/slurm-22.05.9/sbatch.html): submit a batch script to Slurm to create an allocation and run processes
-* [srun](https://slurm.schedmd.com/archive/slurm-22.05.9/srun.html): launch one or more tasks of an application across requested resources
+* [srun](https://slurm.schedmd.com/archive/slurm-22.05.9/srun.html): launch one or more tasks of an application using allocated resources

 ### Information about cluster and jobs
+!!!
+Warning
-Do not run slurmpic, squeue, sacct or other Slurm client commands that send remote procedure calls to slurmctld, the main SLURM control and scheduling daemon, from loops in shell scripts or other programs.
+    **Do not frequently[^1] run slurmpic, squeue, sacct or other Slurm client commands using loops in shell scripts or other programs.**

+    These commands all send remote procedure calls to slurmctld, the main SLURM control and scheduling daemon, They may also perform look-ups in the accounting database.
+That process and the database need to be *highly responsive* to the input/output caused by running jobs.

     Ensure that programs limit calls to slurmctld to the minimum necessary for the information you are trying to gather.
+Add arguments to limit to needed partitions or users or job data fields, etcetera.

+[^1]: Frequently meaning more than once every **five minutes**.
+Do you REALLY **need** to know something sooner than that?
+If you want to know when a job finishes, use email notification settings.
+You can add them to pending and running jobs using [scontrol](../slurm/tips-scontrol.md).

 * [sacct](https://slurm.schedmd.com/archive/slurm-22.05.9/sacct.html): {==([LOCAL TIPS](tips-sacct.md))==}: display accounting data for jobs in the Slurm database
 * [sattach](https://slurm.schedmd.com/archive/slurm-22.05.9/sattach.html): attach to a running job step